-NVE monitors the price developments by analysing and publishing weekly and quarterly reports of the Norwegian and Nordic electricity market.
-These reports contain a description of wholesale electricity prices, both System price and price differences across price areas, the hydrological situation, power generation, consumption, and cross border exchange.
+The price development is monitored by analysing and publishing weekly and quarterly reports of the Norwegian and Nordic electricity market.
+These reports contain a description of wholesale electricity prices, both the System price and price differences across price areas, the hydrological situation, power generation, consumption, and cross border exchange.